Risk management in the use of published statistical results for policy decisions: Discussion, limitations, and extensions

 \subsection{Implementer's uncertainty about costs and benefits}

+For simplicity's sake, the present model assumes costs, $c_m$ ($m = 1,\ldots,M$) and benefits, $b(x)$ ($x = 1,\ldots,M),$ of the policy are known to the implementer before implementation.
+In reality, these costs and benefits are usually forecasts for which the actual values are not observed until after the policy is implemented. \citet*{flyvbjerg_cost-benefit_2021} observe that these forecasts are often ``worse than worthless'' (p.
+403) for large public infrastructure projects.
+Reference class forecasting (RCF) remedies this by considering the distribution of realized costs and benefits in similar, already-implemented policies when making an implementation decision \citep*{flyvbjerg_curbing_2008,kahneman_intuitive_1979,lovallo_delusions_2003}.
+RCF can also be combined with a statistical model of costs or benefits for the policy \citep{bordley_reference_2014}.

+Beyond recommending the use of RCF, \citet*{flyvbjerg_how_2005} suggest that ``forecasters and their organizations must share financial responsibility for covering benefit shortfalls (and cost overruns)'' (p.
+143). \citet{flyvbjerg_cost-benefit_2021} give examples of forecasters being sued for wrong estimates.
+As an alternative to suing, the present approach asks researchers to guarantee part of the benefit forecast.
+This can be extended to ask forecasters to guarantee their monetized benefit ($b(x)$) and cost ($c_m$) forecasts.
+Asking forecasters for a guarantee \emph{before} the implementation decision could be more efficient than suing after the fact because it would avoid unpredictable litigation and screen out less egregious cases that are likely to have a bad outcome, but are unlikely to win in court.

-The model presented here assumes the costs, $c_m$ ($m = 1,\ldots,M$) and benefits, $b(x)$ ($x = 1,\ldots,M),$ of the policy are known to the implementer before implementation.
-In reality, these costs and benefits themselves may be estimates from researchers because their actual values cannot be observed until after the policy is implemented.
-Like the policy effect, these estimates have uncertain reliability and the implementer can ask a researcher to guarantee their outcome.
-However, a researcher cannot guarantee the opportunity cost of a new policy when it refers to a future status quo that is never observed.
-This is a problem in novel situations like the first months of the COVID-19 pandemic when the status quo had been observed for only a short time.
-Estimates of the distribution of future outcomes based on such a limited observation window are highly uncertain.
-Once a new policy is implemented widely, there is no way to compare these uncertain predictions of the status quo to reality.
+Cost and benefit forecasts cannot be guaranteed if they are unobservable after a policy is implemented.
+Specifically, it may be impossible to guarantee a policy's opportunity cost relative to the status quo.
+This problem occurs in novel, dynamic situations like the first months of the COVID-19 pandemic when the status quo has been observed for only a short time.
+The implementer knows that forecasts of future status quo outcomes based on such a limited observation window are highly uncertain.
+However, once a new policy is implemented widely, there is no way to compare forecasts of the status quo to what would have actually happened in the absence of the policy.